 Breathalyzers are devices used to gauge what a person’s blood alcohol content is.
 The device takes a reading after a person exhales into it.
 Breathalyzers are most often used in the following situations:

 - When a driver is pulled over and is suspected to have been drinking

 - In work places, typically for employees that work with heavy-duty machinery

 - At clinics when the facility does not find taking a urine or blood sample to be necessary

-The breathalyzer device will measure the blood alcohol content in the breath you exhale.
-This is the easiest on-site method; urine or blood samples may be requested of you at the police station.
+The breathalyzer is the easiest on-site method.
+If you are at a police station for a driving offense, urine or blood samples may be requested of you.
 The two primary types of breathalyzer technology used in hand-held devices are 1) electrochemical fuel cell or 2) semiconductor oxide sensors.
-Both measure the rate of oxidizing the alcohol.
+Both measure the rate of oxidizing alcohol.
 The infrared spectrophotometer breathalyzer equipment is larger and located in police stations.

 The courts remind you that drinking and driving is not illegal, “impaired driving” is illegal.
 But most states have made the BAC so low that this is a distinction without a difference.
 Usually, a police officer will take an “impaired driver” to the police station to prevent him from driving, book him and get a more reliable blood test.

 How to Lower to Blood Alcohol Content